 Audit Committee.
 The Trust has an Audit Committee, which is comprised of all the Independent Trustees.
-The Audit Committee reviews financial statements and other audit-related matters for the Fund.
-The Audit Committee also holds discussions with management and with the Fund's independent registered public accounting firm concerning the scope of the audit and the auditor's independence.
+The Audit Committee reviews financial statements and other audit-related matters for the Funds.
+The Audit Committee also holds discussions with management and with the Funds' independent registered public accounting firm concerning the scope of the audit and the auditor's independence.
+The Audit Committee met twice with respect to the Funds during the Funds' fiscal year ended December 31, 2024.